Cancer therapy by dendritic cells

 Studies have shown that new and viable dendritic cells can be introduced into the body in the form of a vaccine.
 If there is cancer, the vaccination with dendritic cells draws the attention of the immune system to its presence and resumes the work of the corresponding functions.
 This serves as a means of mobilizing a special power of the immune system, capable of finding and fighting cancer.

 Treatment of cancer with dendritic cells is used in the treatment of malignant tumors of the skin, kidneys, prostate, breast, ovaries and the large intestine, as well as glioblastoma, lymphoma, brain cancer, pancreas, liver, stomach, lungs and uterus.

-This therapy is approved and officially used in clinics in the Czech Republic, Germany, Latvia, China and Belarus.
+This therapy is approved and officially used in clinics in Spain, Czech Republic, Germany Latvia, China and Belarus.

 The cost of treatment with dendritic cells is from $ 1000, depending on the country, on the patient's condition and on the specificity of the disease.

 Thousands of abnormal cells appear in the body of any healthy person every day in the process of division - however, this is not cancer.
 Such cells, along with "strangers", are destroyed by the immune system.
 Recognition of the "friend or foe", the destruction of "foes" and a return to the initial state are ordinary activities of the immune system, but this does not always happen.

 The appearance of a large number of abnormal cells naturally depletes the immune system, reduces the effectiveness of its work.
 At a certain moment among the abnormal cells appear those that are not recognized by the defense system - this is the starting point for the development of cancer.